 Warm, Dry and Fancy: Whistler Tips for Buying a Ski Jacket

-When Pip Brock made the first ski descent of Whistler Mountain back in 1933 he likely did it in a wool sweater and leather boots, so any jacket you buy in 2014 will be a huge improvement.
+When Pip Brock made the first ski descent of Whistler Mountain back in 1933 he likely did it in a wool sweater and leather boots, so any jacket you buy these days will be a huge improvement.
 The tricky part will be narrowing down your options.

 Whistler has dozens of ski/board/outdoor shops carrying everything from a $4700 limited edition mink-and-leather ski jacket to the hottest new Gore-Tex Burton pullover to a plastic bag with armholes and the vintage Blackcomb logo printed on it.
 For quality and selection there really is no better place in the country to shop for a winter coat.

 Of course, the tricky part is not finding a good jacket, it’s finding the right jacket to suit your needs.
 No single jacket is perfect for skiing deep pow, hiking for fresh turns, withstanding alpine winds, repelling valley sleet AND looking super swanky at après.
 As a buyer, you need to figure out where you want to stand on the ever-sliding scale of fashion vs function and find the jacket that works for you.
 And it’s not hard, even that fancy mink-and-leather number (aka The Clarrisa Fur) comes with a goggle-pocket and a powder skirt.
 It’s a buyer’s market so we hit the cobblestones of Whistler Village recently to bring you:

 The Insider’s Guide to Whistler Winter Jacket Shopping